USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/snakemake.md

 output.
 Script 04 depends on `welcome.txt`; use a **dry run** (`-n`, which reports what Snakemake *would* do without running anything) to watch the decision.

-Delete the output and dry-run:
+Delete the output and launch Snakemake in dry-run mode:

 ```bash
 snakemake -c1 -s pipelines/04_hello_input.smk    # up to date — nothing to do